 - The writer had heard a lot of praise about the unique teaching methods of Miss Beam’s school.
-So, he visited her school to have a personal experience about the new methods of teaching.
+So, he visited her school to have a personal experience with the new methods of teaching.

 - In Miss Beam’s school, every child had to play the role of being blind, deaf, mute, injured or lame for a particular day.
 This was like a ‘game’ that they had to play and this formed a key part of their training.

-- “Each term every child has one blind day, one lame day, one deaf day, one injured day and one dumb day”.
+- “Each term, every child has one blind day, one lame day, one deaf day, one injured day and one dumb day”.
 Among all the days, the blind day was the hardest day because that day students had to act blind without peeping from their blindfolds.
 They felt as though they were going to be hit or would bump into things every moment.

 Working with language (Page 63-65)